This is the third in a series of posts on the Acquia Certification Exams for Drupal 8:

 Which DrupalTutor classes will help me prepare for this test?

 To prepare for this exam you could take our Building Websites with Drupal 8, Drupal 8 Module Development, and Drupal 8 Theme Development classes.
-(Also available as a bundle with our PHP Bootcamp class.)
+These classes are available in the Zero to Hero bundle along with our PHP Bootcamp class.
 These three classes together cover nearly all the material that on this exam.
-The only areas we are missing are the multilingual website configuration and the general skills like Git and CSS.
+The only areas we are missing are the multilingual website configuration and the general non-Drupal skills, such as Git and CSS.

 If you took these courses, you would still probably need to build a few custom modules and themes afterwards to practice for the test, but our courses are a good jumpstart to gaining all the skills you need.